pointless-lang/pointless/site/pages/language/variables/index.md

 hero.items[0] = "food" -- Replace the first value in the `items` list in `hero`
 ```

-Note that while structural updates like these are still variable reassignments;
+Note that structural updates like these are still just variable reassignments;
 they **do not mutate** the underlying data structures like they would in other
 languages.
 See the chapter on [immutability](../immutability) for more details.